Pole-skipping without master variable and holographic superfluids: Introduction

 One can easily show this if one approaches the critical point from the high-temperature phase (\sect{high_T}).
 This is because the complex scalar perturbation $\delta\Psi$ decouples from Maxwell perturbations.

 However, it is nontrivial if one approaches the critical point from the low-temperature phase (\sect{low_T}).
 The complex scalar perturbation couples with Maxwell perturbations, but a master variable is not known for \HSCs\ in general.
 We use our formalism to show that there is no hydrodynamic pole-skipping associated with the massless order parameter.
-It is often stated that the pole-skipping of a scalar field starts from $\nw_1=-i$.
-This statement applies to the scalar field that has a hydrodynamic pole.
+Then, a hydrodynamic pole can be pole-skipping point only for the pole associated with a conserved charge.

 We explain our formalism pedagogically with simple examples, the scalar field and the Maxwell field in \sect{formalism}.
 Then, we apply it to \HSCs\ in \sect{HSC_pole_skip}.
 In \sect{formal}, we justify our formalism by a formal argument.
 See \sect{summary} for the summary of our formalism.
 We hope that our formalism will be helpful for future analysis of the pole-skipping.